-It may also help your child if you make a game out of trying to “name” the sounds using familiar objects/machines (e.g. that noise sounds like a washing machine, that one sound like the fire alarm at school, etc.) – ask, “what do you think that sounds like?”
+It may also help your child if you make a game out of trying to “name” the sounds using familiar objects/machines (e.g. that noise sounds like a washing machine, that one sounds like the fire alarm at school, etc.) – ask, “what do you think that sounds like?”

 In our experience, playing the sounds in this way, a couple times a day, for a couple days in a row before your scheduled visit, may greatly reduce anxiety during the real scan.

 Here is a day of scan checklist.

 Participants in our studies are compensated for each visit.
 In order to compensate you, we need you to complete a payment form which may ask for name, mailing address, phone number, email address, and signature.
 For studies earning less than $300, your compensation will be in the form of an e-gift card emailed to address provided, usually within 2-3 weeks after completion of all study visits.
 Participation in research is considered taxable income, therefore if participation in our studies results in earnings more than $600 per calendar year, you may be required to provide your SSN or W-9 and would receive check payments thereafter.
 This information is kept in a locked file by our lab program coordinator until your visit is complete and then transferred to our administration staff for processing and distribution.
 When payment is made by check, the checks may take up to 4-6 weeks to be mailed.
 You will be contacted by our lab if we are notified that any additional information is required for payment/distribution.
 If you haven’t received your check or e-gift card within 6 weeks from last day of participation, please contact our lab!